-Lab Objective: Derivatives are central in many applications.
+Lab Objective: The derivative is critically important in many applications.
 Depending on the application and on the available information, the derivative may be calculated symbolically, numerically, or with differentiation software.
 In this lab we explore these three ways to take a derivative, discuss what settings they are each appropriate for, and demonstrate their strengths and weaknesses.